-The primary interests in my research group focus on the enzymes of photosynthesis, particularly those of the poorly understood heliobacteria.
-The heliobacteria are a family of strictly anaerobic microbes that, unlike traditional photosynthetic organisms, neither split water into oxygen nor convert carbon dioxide into sugar.
-Our research utilizes both traditional biochemical methodologies, such as protein purification, and advanced spectroscopic techniques, such as whole cell spectroscopy, to characterize the enzymes and reactions involved in heliobacterial photosynthesis.
-The goal is to expand our understanding of non-traditional photosynthesis so that we may better leverage nature’s 3.5 billion years of experience in light-driven technologies to solve the technological issues of our own time.
+Dr. Romberger’s research group focuses on studying non-traditional forms of photosynthesis.
+Of particular interest are the heliobacteria, a family of bacteria that, unlike traditional photosynthetic organisms, neither generate oxygen nor convert carbon dioxide into sugar.
+Their goal is to expand our understanding of photosynthesis so that we may better leverage nature’s 3.5 billion years of experience in light-driven technologies to solve the technological issues of our own time.

 - Steven P. Romberger and John H. Golbeck (2012), “The FX iron-sulfur cluster serves as the terminal bound electron acceptor in heliobacterial reaction centers.”
 Photosynthesis Research, 111(3), 285 – 290.

 - Josephine Sarrou, Zahid Khan, John Cowgill, Su Lin, Daniel Brune, Steven P. Romberger, John H. Golbeck and Kevin E. Redding (2012), “Purification of the photosynthetic reaction center from Heliobacterium modesticaldum.”
 Photosynthesis Research,111(3), 291 – 302.